Anomalous Andreev Spectrum and Transport in Non-Hermitian Josephson Junctions: Relevant particle-hole symmetry of the model

-In this section, we analyze the particle-hole symmetry that is physically relevant for a non-Hermitian Josephson junction.
-From field operator perspective, particle-hole symmetry (PHS) mixes creation operator $\Psi^{\dagger}$ and annihilation operator $\Psi$ in a way
+In this section, we analyze the particle-hole symmetry that is physically relevant from a general form.
+From a field operator perspective, the particle-hole symmetry (PHS) mixes creation operator $\Psi^{\dagger}$ and annihilation operator $\Psi$ in a way

 where $U$ represents a unitary matrix and $C$ denotes the PHS operator.
 A Hamiltonian $H=\Psi_{\alpha}^{\dagger}\mathcal{H}_{\alpha\beta}\Psi_{\beta}$ is particle-hole symmetric if $CHC^{-1}=H$.
 This implies that the first-quantized Hamiltonian transforms under PHS as